5 Ways to Cook Cauliflower July 27, 2016

 Rice it, mash it, roast it, blend it… the opportunities are endless!
 Learn how to cook cauliflower with these five kitchen techniques.

 Cauliflower is the unsung hero of the vegetable world, often overshadowed by its colorful and more commonly known counterpart: broccoli.
 However, over the past year or so, this humble vegetable has made a triumphant comeback and asserted its rightful spot in the cabbage family.
-(And not to brag or anything, but we totally called it back in 2014 when predicting it would become the next kale.)

 With a sweet and slightly bitter flavor, cauliflower (aka “cabbage flower”) boasts impressive anticancer, antioxidant, antibiotic, and antiviral characteristics.
 But its real claim to fame?
 Versatility.